SixArm/consulting-agreement/README.md

 then the Agreement shall be construed in the following order of priority, i.e. 1 takes precedence over 2 and so on:

-1. These terms and conditions.
+1. The provisions of this Consulting Agreement a.k.a.
+General Consulting Agreement ("GSA"), Professional Services Agreement ("PSA"), or Master Services Agreement ("MSA").

+2. The provisions of any Confidentiality Agreement.

+3. The provisions of any Fees And Payments Agreement.

-2. The provisions of any Statement of Work.
+4. The provisions of any Statement of Work.

-3. The provisions of any Work Order.
+5. The provisions of any Work Order.

-4. The provisions of any schedules.
+6. The provisions of any schedules.

-5. Any other documents incorporated or referenced herein.
+7. Any other documents incorporated or referenced herein.

 ### Work Order